Now enrolling: a clinical trial to develop a possible treatment for primary Immune Thrombocytopenia (ITP).

 Who may participate

-Joining a research study is an important and personal decision.
-Thank you for considering this study.
+Joining a clinical trial is an important and personal decision.
+Thank you for considering this trial.

-This study may be an option for you if you are between the ages of 18-70 and were diagnosed with primary ITP at least 3 months ago.
+This trial may be an option for you if you are between the ages of 18-70 and were diagnosed with primary ITP at least 3 months ago.

 There are other requirements for participation in the study.
 The study doctor will explain these to you.